magmukendi/my100daysOfCode.v.2/README.md

 # my100daysOfCode
 <h4> In this repository I document my journey for the 100 days of Coding challenge</h4>

+##Day 33/100 July 8th 2022

+Today I was working on a react projects.
+I learned conditional rendering using react.
+Event listener and side effect

+##Day 32/100 July 7th 2022

+More Data structure and algorithms in Javascript.
+- Today I learned about how to use map() for rendering elements such as list of products, list of posts and more.

+##Day 31/100 July 6th 2022
+Functional programming.
+How to name variables, what tyo do to keep the variable name up to the industry standard.
 ## Day 30/100 July 5th 2022

 - Imperative code.
 Instead of using for loop we can use map().